alirezarezaeikalat/mit-6006/readMe.txt

               |           |      |   |                   |
               c0          f(n)   c1  g(n)                n0

 ////////////////////////////// Data structures and Dynamic programming /////////////////

-10. Difference between Interfaces (API/ADT) vs Data structures:
+10. Difference between --Interfaces (API/ADT) vs Data structures--:

     - Interface says what you want to do (Specification - What data you want to store - What operations are supported)
     - Data structures says how to do it (Representation -       How to store it       - Algorithms to support operations)

-11. Sequence interfaces:
+11. --Sequence interfaces--:

         a. --Static Sequence interface--: The number of items doesn't change.